isha-techpm/ava-medical-chatbot/README.md

 ---

 ## ⭐ Overview
-**EVA** is an AI-powered **Health Support Chatbot** designed to make health information simple, warm, and approachable.
+**Ava** is an AI-powered **Health Support Chatbot** designed to make health information simple, warm, and approachable.
 She helps users understand symptoms, terms, and general health concepts without medical jargon or fear-inducing explanations.
-EVA’s voice is calm, empathetic, and supportive — creating a space where people feel safe asking questions.
+Ava’s voice is calm, empathetic, and supportive — creating a space where people feel safe asking questions.

 ---